matgauv/robofriends-react/README.md

 # robofriends-react

-A simple application built with React.js
+A simple application built with React.js to familiarize myself with the framework.

 To run this project: